-Some people advocate having the domain continue to work as a courtesy to the RAE, allowing them to continue having the functionality of the name despite its expiration.
-Others argue that some form of "not working" is the optimal way to attract the attention of the RAE.

-In the first version of this survey, there was a general consensus that stopping the functioning of a web site was the best way to get the RAE's attention.
-Any policy change should consider exemptions for situations where the registrar is in active bi-directional contact with the RAE and resolution of the issue is being discussed.
+Some people advocate having the domain continue to work as a courtesy to the RNHaE, allowing them to continue having the functionality of the name despite its expiration.
+Others argue that some form of "not working" is the optimal way to attract the attention of the RNHaE.
+Others point out that making services "go dark" presents liability risk to registrars, and could further confuse registrants.
+In the first version of this survey, there was a general consensus that stopping the functioning of a web site was the best way to get the RNHaE's attention.
+Any policy change should consider exemptions for situations where the registrar is in active bi-directional contact with the RNHaE and resolution of the issue is being discussed.